 We have uploaded more than 200 articles from earlier Reviews on to this web site and you can view an index of these by clicking on the button below.
 Please note that the contents of recent Reviews may not appear on the web site for some years after time of publication.

-The Society is dedicated to the study the preservation of community history, particularly in the Craigavon area and in 2012, with the assistance of grant aid from Craigavon Borough Council and OFMDFM, we republished an inspirational book on our local history - "The Parish of Seagoe".
-This historical booklet, which first appeared in 1954, was written by Rev. Bernard J. Mooney and Padraic Keenan.
-Widely acclaimed then, after 60 years it remains an invaluable resource for anyone interested in the rich history of the area.
+Craigavon Historical Society is proud to have republished an inspirational book on our local history - "The Parish of Seagoe".
+It was written in 1954 by Rev. Bernard J. Mooney and Padraic Keenan.
+Widely acclaimed then, after more than 60 years it remains an invaluable resource for anyone interested in the history of the area.